uladz-zubrycki/Reseed/readme.md

 `InlineDataProviderBuilder` has a few methods to add entities in a fluent code-style and a `Build` method, which should be called the last to create a `IDataProvider` instance.

-It suppors a few ways to represent each entity:
+It supports a few ways to represent each entity:
-- `Entity` type, which has name and a collection of `Property` for entity properties;
+- `Entity` type, which has a name and a collection of `Property` objects for entity properties;
-- Collection of `Property` objects, while entity name is specified separately as an `ObjectName` instance;
+- Collection of `Property` objects per entity, while entity name is specified separately as an `ObjectName` instance;
-- `IDictionary<string, string>`, which maps property name to its value, while entity name is specified separately as an `ObjectName` instance.
+- `IDictionary<string, string>` object per entity, which maps property name to its value, while entity name is specified separately as an `ObjectName` instance.

 Configuration might look this way, if we had `dbo.User` table with three columns: `Id`, `FirstName` and `LastName`: